Jenni-Foued/holbertonschool-zero_day/README.md

 # holbertonschool-zero_day

-I'm now a **Holberton** Student, this my first repository as a full-stack engineer.
+I'm now a **Holberton** Student, this is my first repository as a full-stack engineer.

 **Projects (Tools)** | **Desciptions**
 --- | ---